 Manage Your Time Effectively

 Central to the tips outlined above, and one of the most important ways to maintain your freelance career, is effective time management.
 Every job is different, and every client has their own unique needs.
-For each new project you take on, make sure to budget time to learn about the product being sold, as well as for last minute revisions and changes.
+For each new project, you take on, make sure to budget time to learn about the product being sold, as well as for last-minute revisions and changes.

 As a freelancer, remember that the client is always right.
-The only way to get quality reviews and solid additions to your portfolio are by making sure that they’re happy, so don’t take on more than you can handle and plan your time accordingly.
+The only way to get quality reviews and solid additions to your portfolio is by making sure that they’re happy, so don’t take on more than you can handle and plan your time accordingly.